auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 ### Email Provider

-The `auth0_email` resource has been renamed to `auth0_email_provider` to disambiguate from email templates and generally provide a descriptive name.
+The `auth0_email` resource has been renamed to `auth0_email_provider` to disambiguate from email templates and generally provide a descriptive name and the `api_user` field has been removed.

 <table>
 <tr>